Draggie306/CheatSheets/GCSE/source/Geography Paper 1 + 2.md

 Characteristics of Epping Forest's ecosystem include a wide variety of tree species, oak, elm, ash, beech.
 On top of this, there are many producers, insects, mammals and birds, including amphibians and reptiles.
 700 fungi species act as decomposers.

-The ecosystem interdependent as the forest's producers, consumers and decomposers rely on each other.
+The ecosystem is interdependent as the forest's producers, consumers and decomposers rely on each other.
 This is seen when the deciduous trees lose leaves to maximise photosynthesis to conserver energy.
-Decomposers and detritivores quickly convert this materal into humus by the end of Autumn.
+Decomposers and detritivores quickly convert this material into humus by the end of autumn.
 This helps the new season's plant growth.

 Visitors to the forest pick berries and flowers, and in doing so spread seeds.
 Previously, the trees were cut back to encourage new growth.
 The biomass store is large due to big trees, and the soil store is large due to lots of humus.